-Toilet training is an enormous milestone in a toddlers life, and it can also be a stressful time for parents too.
-Timing is absolutely crucial.
-Choose a time when you can start your toilet training routine with few interruptions.
-Don’t start if your toddler has been poorly, if there is a new baby in the family, or if you've moved house or changing a nursery.
+As any child development specialist will tell you, toilet training is an enormous milestone in a toddlers life, and it can also be a stressful time for parents too.
+Timing is absolutely vital, so it's best to choose a time when you can start your toilet training routine with few interruptions.
+It's not a good idea to start if your toddler has been poorly, or if there is a new baby in the family, or if you've moved house or changing a nursery.

-Do look for the signs of readiness.
-Stopping in their tracks, using the words wee or poo, pulling on their nappies and insisting to be changed.
+Do look for signs that the child is ready to start toilet training.
+If the child suddenly stops in his/her tracks and looks all self-conscious, or if the child begins using the words wee or poo, pulling on their nappies and asking to be changed, then it sounds like the child might be ready to start potty training.
 They may hide when they are doing a poo, as they become conscious of what they are doing.
 Finally, they will be dry for longer periods of time as their bodies are developing and bladder is becoming stronger.

-Do get your child involved.
-When you begin, make sure they are involved by taking them to pick their potty and/or toilet training seat.
+Do involve the child as much as possible.
+When you begin potty training, make sure the child is fully involved by taking them to pick their potty and/or toilet training seat.
 Take them along to also chose their big boy or big girl pants too, as this will help them feel part of the process and make it feel exciting!
+If your child has a favourite cartoon character who also happens to feature on a pair of pants, it can be useful to get those pants and encourage the child to keep Peppa/Blaze/Thomas The Tank Engine dry and happy.

-Do let everyone know.
+Do let everyone know that the child has started potty training.
 It's important to tell your nursery, child carers or anyone else who looks after your child that you have started toilet training.
-This helps to keep everything consistent, and avoid set-backs.
+This helps to keep everything consistent, and avoids set-backs.
 Don't stop toilet training if they spend a night away at grandparents or friends house as they will become confused.

 Don't stop when you are out and about.
 Teach your toddler from day one that this is normal outside and inside the home.
 Take your potty and/or training seat with you wherever you go.
 Remind them that they have it with them as this will help them feel secure and confident.
 This will also help reduce accidents as often there is little warning when they need to go.